5 Ways ‘Shazam!’ Connects To The Larger DC Extended Universe

 Joker

 The superhero trials that take place throughout the movie are mostly happening in what looks like an abandoned factory.
 Some of the tests include Shazam’s super strength, as he punches out a concrete pillar, tries teleportation, and discovers invulnerability to fire.
-However, as Screen Rant astutely points out, the factory where these tests are happening, ACE Chemicals, is the same as the one seen in Suicide Squad flashbacks, when Harley Quinn (Margot Robbie) is seen jumping into a vat of chemicals to prove herself to Joker (Jared Leto.)
+However, as Screen Rant astutely points out, the factory where these tests are happening, ACE Chemicals, is the same as the one seen in Suicide Squad flashbacks, when Harley Quinn (Margot Robbie) is seen jumping into a vat of chemicals to prove herself to Joker (Jared Leto).

 Superman